 New owners made a new start and developed a more modern design, the 995, with superstructre in GRP.
 Otherwise, it has the same quality as the former Vindøs, and below it is exactly the same standard as before, with all the interior hand made from teak and mahogany.
 The 995 (which indicates the over all length in cm) is semi long keeled, which makes her easier to maneuver in tight spots, but still easy to sail on a steady course.
 She is also a bit wider than the 40 and 50, which gives her more volume below.
 However, the market was tight in the late 80s, and they built only three 995s unilt they had to give in again.
 Our boat is the first of these three, built 1987-88.

 A few more boats were built at another place at Orust in the 1990s.
 These have a doghouse.
 So all in all, less than 995s were built, and these were the last Vindøs.

 (Information collected from vindonet.org.uk, and personal communication with Peter Nilsson, 25.11.2015)

 Visiting Vindø Marin

 Now they do maintenance of old Vindøs and other yachts.
 When I was there, four Vindøs were in the workshop, two 32s, one 45 and one 50.
 This is the place where our 995 was built!
-They have the exact same woodworking machines, according to Peter.
+They still have the exact same woodworking machines as back then, according to Peter.